JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 of columns specified by returned vectors.

-To apply `function` to each row instead of whole columns, it can be wrapped in a `ByRow` struct.
-In this case if `cols` is a `Symbol`, a string, or an integer then `function` is applied to each element (row) of `cols` using broadcasting.
-Otherwise `cols` can be any column indexing syntax, in which case `function` will be passed one argument for each of the columns specified by `cols`.
-If `ByRow` is used it is allowed for `cols` to select an empty set of columns, in which case `function` is called for each row without any arguments.
+To apply `function` to each row instead of whole columns, it can be wrapped in a `ByRow` struct. `cols` can be any column indexing syntax, in which case `function` will be passed one argument for each of the columns specified by `cols` or a `NamedTuple` of them if specified columns are wrapped in `AsTable`.
+If `ByRow` is used it is allowed for `cols` to select an empty set of columns, in which case `function` is called for each row without any arguments and an empty `NamedTuple` is passed if empty set of columns is wrapped in `AsTable`.

 There the following keyword arguments are supported by the transformation functions (not all keyword arguments are supported in all cases; in general they are allowed